dinhhuy258/notes/docs/web/database/transactions.md

 |  Read Committed  |      ✘      |          ✔           |       ✔       |
 | Repeatable Reads |      ✘      |          ✘           |       ✔       |
 |   Serializable   |      ✘      |          ✘           |       ✘       |

+In `Repeatable Reads` isolation or higher if we are updating row data at the same time another concurrent transaction is also updating the same row then we are getting an error `ERROR: could not serialize access due to concurrent update`